 Share special considerations

 Santa is happy to accommodate special needs for those he visits.
-He should also know about any language barriers or cultural considerations ahead of time.
+He should also know about language barriers or cultural considerations ahead of time.

 Make sure Santa can get in